-Learning more about asbestos statistics paints a realistic picture about the devastating impacts of asbestos exposure and its related diseases.
+Learning more about asbestos statistics paints a realistic picture of the devastating impacts of asbestos exposure and its related diseases.

 - Global asbestos production fell from 2.1 million tons in 2012 to 1.4 million tons in 2015.

-- In 2018, the U.S. chemical industry quadrupled its importation of asbestos compared to the year before.
+- Asbestos imports have fluxuated, but there is an upward trend in recent years.
+In 2020, the U.S. imported nearly double the amount of asbestos that was imported in 2019.
+In 2018, the U.S. chemical industry quadrupled its importation of asbestos compared to the year before.

 - A 2018 study published in the International Journal of Environmental Research and Public Health reported that for every 20 tons of asbestos produced and consumed a person dies of an asbestos-related disease somewhere in the world.

-- More than 2 million tons of asbestos is currently consumed each year throughout the world.
+- In 2000, about 2 million tons of asbestos was consumed each year throughout the world.